 We have not reduced the demands on the armed forces.
 We still want to deploy overseas.
 The right hon.
 Member for Mid Sussex (Sir Nicholas Soames) talked about our well-trained personnel.
 Of course we want them to remain the best-trained personnel in the world, but operational stretch in the armed forces means that, although our expectations remain high, with fewer personnel, the demands on those still serving are increasing year after year.

 I thank the hon.
 Lady for giving way, and congratulate my hon.
 Friend the Member for Aldershot on securing this debate.
 It is not only the men and women of our armed services who suffer from operational stretch, but also their families.
 That might very well be a deterrent to many of the young men and women choosing a career in the armed forces.

-I was one of those families who experienced operational stretch and know first hand the impact it has.
-Many people serving in the armed forces have to make the decision to leave simply because it is no longer sustainable for their personal life to remain.
+Mine was one of those families who experienced operational stretch and know first hand the impact it has.
+Many people serving in the armed forces have to make the decision to leave simply because remaining is no longer sustainable for their personal life.
 We know from the continuous attitude survey that the retention crisis is not simply about pay.
 Although that does contribute, the crisis is about the value we place on our armed forces personnel.
 Housing, family life, leave entitlement and so on all contribute to the retention problems.